-The IBM Enhanced Diagnostics program will isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
-The programs run independently of the operating system, and must be run either from CD or diskette.
+The $\it IBM Enhanced Diagnostics$ program runs independently of the operating system.
+You can use this program to test the hardware components of your computer.
 This method of testing is generally used when other methods are not available or have not been successful in isolating a problem suspected to be hardware related.